Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Model Generalizations and Extensions

 where $\phi_t(Y_{it}; \outCoef_t)=(Y_{it} - \mu_t(\bar{A}_{it}; \mathbf{X}_{it}^{out}, \T_i, \outCoef_t))d_{it}(\outCoef_t)$, $d_{it}(\outCoef_t) = \frac{\partial \mu_t(\bar{A}_{it}, \mathbf{X}_{it}, \T_i, \outCoef_t)}{\partial \outCoef_t}$.

 Specifically, at any timepoint $t$, we obtain $\hat{\pi}^*_t(\EstTotEffjk)$.
 Thus at time $t-1$, we have the optimal policy value assuming policymakers make the optimal policy choice at time $t$.
-With backwards induction, model-correctness, and straightforward extensions of the assumptions mentioned throughout \cref{sec:methods}, this strategy can be shown to be valid.
+With backwards induction, model-correctness, and straightforward extensions of the assumptions mentioned throughout Section\labelcref{sec:methods}, this strategy can be shown to be valid.

-\subparagraph{\al} The result follows similarly to above.
+The result follows similarly to above.
 Extending the estimating equations in question \cref{eq:alearning_alpha}, \cref{eq:alearning_gamma}, \cref{eq:alearning_beta} to $T$ timepoints and solving for these backwards in time yields a multi-time point extension to A Learning.